 Title: Out of the Mouths of Babes: Speaker Diarization & Recognition in Children

-Summary: Dr. Ajith Alexander (President and CEO at the Oxford Wave Research U.S.) presented speech diarization.
-Dr. Alexander’s team specializes in research and bespoke product development, speaker recognition, speaker diarization, mobile audio and voice analysis, media similarity and time-synchronisation, and forensic audio enhancement.
+Summary: Ajith Alexander, representing Oxford Wave Research presented speaker diarization.
+Mr. Alexander’s team specializes in research and bespoke product development, speaker recognition, speaker diarization, mobile audio and voice analysis, media similarity and time-synchronisation, and forensic audio enhancement.
 He performed an analysis of sample audio from Dr. Yanghee Kim’s child-robot interaction classroom recordings and was able to diarize the robot, facilitator, and two children.
 The major takeaways include the following aspects: (1) diarization works well for two speakers or one on one interactions of a child with a robot; (2) accuracy on multiple speakers tends to be low; (3) strong results distinguishing between “children’s voices” versus robot and facilitator voices; (4) separation across each of the children yields weaker results; (5) ambient noise, including hum from robot movement, in a classroom environment poses challenges; (6) benefit of gender-based separation is weak when children are subjects; and (7) corpus of data is limited, diarization of children’s speech as a field is largely nascent.
-Based on the analysis, Dr. Alexander proposed recommendations on future data collection for best diarization results: (a) constrain the recording environment to as few speakers as possible, (b) mic children individually during data collection phase to reduce post activity processing because post-processing is a harder problem, (c) use a room microphone to pick up background noises so that it can be subtracted from speech, (d) get children to speak longer phrases at least a few times in a recording versus getting yes/no answers because short clusters are harder to work with.
+Based on the analysis, Mr. Alexander proposed recommendations on future data collection for best diarization results: (a) constrain the recording environment to as few speakers as possible, (b) mic children individually during data collection phase to reduce post activity processing because post-processing is a harder problem, (c) use a room microphone to pick up background noises so that it can be subtracted from speech, (d) get children to speak longer phrases at least a few times in a recording versus getting yes/no answers because short clusters are harder to work with.

 Title: Conversational Agents for Children